Defective Medical Devices Linked to Injuries

 Contact Wallace Miller about your potential Paragard litigation

-If you have been harmed by a broken Paragard IUD and believe you may be eligible for the litigation, contact Wallace Miller at 312-736-2697 for a free and confidential consultation, or use our chatbot to find out if you qualify in just a few minutes.
+If you have been harmed by a broken Paragard IUD and believe you may be eligible for the litigation, contact Wallace Miller at 312-736-2697 or fill out our online questionnaire for a free and confidential consultation.

 Why should I file a Paragard lawsuit?